Hafnium (group): 2021 Microsoft Exchange Server data breach

 Microsoft named Hafnium as the group responsible for the 2021 Microsoft Exchange Server data breach, and alleged they were "state-sponsored and operating out of China".
 According to Microsoft, they are based in China but primarily use United States–based virtual private servers, and have targeted "infectious disease researchers, law firms, higher education institutions, defense contractors, policy think tanks and NGOs".

 In July 2021, UK foreign secretary Dominic Raab said the attack had been performed by "Chinese state-backed groups" linked to the Ministry of State Security (MSS).
 The Chinese government has denied responsibility for the 2021 Microsoft breach.

 The name "Hafnium" was assigned to the group by Microsoft, which publicly disclosed the group's activity on March 2, 2021.
 Microsoft described the group as "highly skilled and sophisticated".
 Hafnium is closely connected to APT40.

 2022 Tarrask Malware

 Hafnium was linked to the creation of Tarrask, a defense evasion malware used on previous attacks.
 The malware was used on telecommunications, Internet service providers, and data service companies from August 2021 to February 2022.
 The malware uses scheduled task abuse to hide payloads delivered to servers.

 2025

+In July 2025, Silk Typhoon exploited a security flaw in SharePoint, affecting thousands of servers.

-In July 2025, a hacker allegedly working with Hafnium, Xu Zewei, was arrested in Milan and faces extradition to the United States.
-The same month, Silk Typhoon exploited a security flaw in SharePoint, affecting thousands of servers.
+The same month, a hacker allegedly working with Hafnium, Xu Zewei, was arrested in Milan at the request of the United States, which identified him as involved in hacks by China's Ministry of State Security to steal COVID-19 medical research.
+In April 2026, it was reported that Xu had been extradited to the United States by Italy.